dong-wkim/cv/README.md

-# curriculum-vitae
+# cv/resume

-## save the lua filter in a directory and cd into the directory with md file
+## Step 1: Save columns.lua into pandoc/filters directory and cd into the directory with the cv.md markdown file

 ```
 cd obsidian